 In order to invest in a project, you will need to head to the ‘Projects’ menu where you will be able to see all the project listings at a glance, both the funded ones and the ones which are still open to further investment.
 Upon clicking on a listing you will be directed to a dedicated listing page.

 On the dedicated front page of every listing, you will find various photos of the property in question together with an occupancy calculator showing a number of relevant financial indicators, such as the remaining amount available for investment, a countdown timer for investing, and yield rates at different occupancy levels.
-I particularly like the yield rate calculator, as it allows me to make my own calculations rather than being idealistic scenarios pushed to me by the platform.
+I particularly like the yield rate calculator, as it allows me to make my own calculations rather than relying on idealistic scenarios pushed by the platform.

-Each listing has 3 sub-categories – namely ‘Description’, ‘Documents’ and ‘Project News’:
+Each listing has 3 sub-categories: ‘Description’, ‘Documents’, and ‘Project News’:

 - The ‘Description’ category sets out a comprehensive description of the project and includes the following information: